damianoamatruda/masters-of-renaissance/README.md

 The communication-side architecture of this project is built to support machine-local games and remote games, doing this by choosing the right [Network](#src/main/java/it/polimi/ingsw/common/Network.java), either instantiating a local backend or connecting the client to the remote server instead.

-Both the client's view model and the backend's model are therefore [recreated at every connection](src/main/java/it/polimi/ingsw/client/Ui.java#L64), including local ones.
+Both the client's view model and the backend's model are therefore recreated at every connection, including the local games'.
 This implies that there is no persistence of data when playing locally with the current implementation, as the local backend gets recreated too.